tanisha-samant/SentinelAl/README.md

 3. Training Models (if needed):

-- Run emotion detection with the FER+ dataset to train the emotion detection model.
+- Run emotion_detection_model.ipynb with the FER+ dataset to train the emotion detection model.
-- Run weapon detection with a dataset of gun, knife, and negative images to train the weapon detection model.
+- Run weapon_detection_model.ipynb with a dataset of gun, knife, and negative images to train the weapon detection model.
-- Run sound detection in a Colab environment to download ESC-50/RAVDESS datasets and train the audio classification model.
+- Run sound_detection_model.ipynb in a Colab environment to download ESC-50/RAVDESS datasets and train the audio classification model.

 ## Datasets

 - **Emotion Detection:** FER+ dataset (grayscale images, organized in train, validation, test folders).
-- **Weapon Detection:** Custom dataset with gun, knife, and neg subfolders, split into train, val, test by wepon6.ipynb.
+- **Weapon Detection:** Custom dataset with gun, knife, and neg subfolders, split into train, val, test by weapon_detection_model.ipynb.
-- **Sound Analysis:** ESC-50 (environmental sounds) and RAVDESS (emotional speech), automatically downloaded in Untitled0.ipynb.
+- **Sound Analysis:** ESC-50 (environmental sounds) and RAVDESS (emotional speech), automatically downloaded in sound_detection_model.ipynb.

 ## Notes